gsbnair/TimeSeries/README.md

 ## Getting Started

+#### TODO
+Objective of this Repository is to publish projects coming under Machine Learning.
+I will be focusing especially on old (established) techniques versus latest trends and technologies.
+Initially, the repository will contain folders scattered with projects specific to a particular type of architecture/approach/problem.

+I wish after publishing few projects, I should compile them and gradually it will take an order.
+- TODO
+- [ ] Time Series
+- [ ] Automation of ML
+- [ ] DEAP_TPOT Module
+- [ ] Genetic Algorithm
+- [ ] Predictive Maintenance
+- [ ] Prophet (Facebook)

 ## 1. LSTM

 **LSTM** - `Long Short Term Memory `  is an architecture in DL which `conveniently` preserves the state of previous iterations and behaves accordingly when it reaches final stage where it predicts.